Escola Portuguesa de Díli

-Escola Portuguesa Ruy Cinatti – Centro de Ensino e Língua Portuguesa (EPRC-CELP) is a Portuguese international school in Santa Cruz, Dili, East Timor.
+Escola Portuguesa de Díli – Centro de Ensino e Língua Portuguesa Ruy Cinatti (EPD-CELP) is a Portuguese international school in Santa Cruz, Dili, East Timor.

 It serves levels from preschool through senior high school.

 History

 The school opened in 2002 as the Escola Portuguesa de Díli.
 It was later renamed to Escola Portuguesa de Díli – Centro de Ensino e Língua Portuguesa in 2009, and it received its current name during the 2011–2012 school year.

 Student body

 As of 2015, there were 871 students, with 87.1% being East Timorese, 9.5% being Portuguese, and 3.4% coming from other countries.
 They were, as of the same year, divided into 35 classes.